Salvador, Brazil: A complete travel guide with the top things to do

 Imagine a place that lived all Salvador history: this is Farol da Barra.

 This tourist spot in Salvador deserves a mandatory stop.
-Either to visit the Nautical Museum inside the build or to enjoy the landscape during the sunset.
+Either to visit the Nautical Museum inside the building or to enjoy the landscape during the sunset.

 Miguel Santana’s Theater and Balé Folclórico

-This theater is the house of Balé (Ballet) Folclórico da Bahia since 2014.
-Besides the daily shows, the group also develops social projects such as Balé Junior – ballet for children.
+This theater is the home of Balé (Ballet) Folclórico da Bahia since 2014.
+In addition to daily shows, the group develops social projects like Balé Junior, a ballet for children.
 It is an amazing opportunity to learn about Brazilian folkloric dance with African roots.

 Address: 49, Gregório de Matos street – Pelourinho